Jones scores 21 to lead No. 5 Stanford past Aggies, 67-55

 Stanford ended the third quarter on a 10-1 run to take a 46-41 edge into the fourth.
 Jones scored five points, including a driving layup with 26 seconds left in the third.

+“She is well beyond her years in terms of understanding the game,” VanDerveer said of Jones.
+“She’s very intelligent.”

-Anna Wilson’s layup gave Stanford a 17-7 advantage midway through the first quarter.
+Anna Wilson, the younger sister of Seattle Seahawks quarterback Russell Wilson, hit a layup that gave Stanford a 17-7 advantage midway through the first quarter.

 The Aggies outscored the Cardinal 21-5 over the next 8:41 to open a 28-22 lead and carry a 32-30 edge into halftime.